 - Full-Day Kindergarten began during the 2018-2019 school year, requiring an additional kindergarten classroom, due to the number of students.

-- Due to the addition of the extra kindergarten class, the teaching spaces used by reading and speech interventionists had to be doubled up.
+- Due to the addition of the extra kindergarten class, the teaching spaces used by reading and speech interventionists had to be doubled up and one of the upper elementary grades has been reduced to two classrooms.

-Nottingham School has not only undergone increases in population but numerous changes in curricular programs, not only to accommodate student needs and to meet changing state standards but to enhance student learning.
-According to School Digger, Nottingham is rated 5 out of 128 for middle schools and 44th out of 231 for elementary schools.
-Nottingham school is continuously improving their existing curriculum but requires space in order to expand and incorporate new 21st-century learning experiences.
+Nottingham School has undergone numerous changes in curricular programs, not only to accommodate student needs and to meet changing state standards but to enhance student learning.
+According to School Digger, Nottingham is rated 11 out of 125 for middle schools and 45th out of 211 for elementary schools.
+Nottingham School is continuously improving their existing curriculum but requires space in order to expand and incorporate new 21st-century learning experiences.